 Good to Know about the Makepung Buffalo Races

 The Makepung races usually commence early mornings at 07:30 with dozens of pairs of pepadu participating.
-Another hundred or so take part in the fashion exhibition.
+Another hundred or so take part in the 'fashion' parade.
 The races last for five hours, with the buffaloes divided into three racing divisions.

 The Makepung tradition of Jembrana inspired the creation of a Balinese dance of the same name in 1984.
 This dance is performed by seven to nine male and female participants, and depicts riders and the buffaloes themselves.
 One of the unique features of the dance is that it is accompanied by the Jegog bamboo orchestra which is also typical of the regency.